octo-technology/OpenTezos/docs/dapp/truffle_compilation_migration.md

 Only *Truffle* and *Ganache* (still in beta) are available for Tezos.

-*Truffle* can compile and deploy Ligo or Smartpy scripts on any Tezos network with a single command.
+*Truffle* can compile and deployLIGOor Smartpy scripts on any Tezos network with a single command.

 # *Truffle* Installation